 - Help you appoint specialist surveyors and contractors, so you can avoid the insurance companies’ supply chains, which might not operate in your best interests.
 We will supervise these parties through to the end of the project to make sure you get everything you need.

-Tips for making a fire insurance claim:
+Tips for making a home fire damage insurance claim:

 Suffering a fire at home causes catastrophic damage and tremendous personal upset.
 To mitigate some of that worry, we’ve written a guide on how to make a fire insurance claim in order to get the most from your cover and to help you on the way to recovery.
 We’ve tried to make this as comprehensive as we can to ensure that if the time comes, the process is as stress-free and painless as it can possibly be.